Portable Radio Direction Finder

 either upwards or downwards.
 It is used in close proximity of the transmitter

 (e.g. inside a building).
-The main antenna is a loop (Rahmen) that is carried
+The main antenna is a loop (German: Rahmen)

 of which the shield has a gap in the middle.